 I whisper-yelled at some kid to kill his iPhone so I could indulge the finer points of Fast Five.
 I’ve shot glares at compulsive throat clearers, volume junkies, and pencil-drumming Ringos at the library.
-I once unfurled a pair of birds before a Civic who (I found out immediately upon glancing over my righteous middle fingers) honked on accident whilst waiting for me to cross the street.
+I once flipped a pair of birds at a Civic who (I found out immediately upon glancing over my righteous middle fingers) honked on accident whilst waiting for me to cross the street.
 I nearly ended a 10th grader at a concert because his girlfriend punched me in the face.
 I’m over 30.

 Hi.
 I’m Cody.
 And I’m a recovering asshole.

 “Asshole” is heavy--maybe “grouch” is better.
 The distinction is important because the two look a lot like twins but are, in the end, just sibs.
 An asshole doesn’t really become one until a grouch comes along and bestows the title.
 His is a lavish un-understanding, a cartoon fog of oblivion to any anger caused by his actions, which makes said anger kind of a lone tree falling.
 A meager fart reporting forgettably into the wind.

 Grouches are the farters.
 The ones who get it, who suffer the burden of knowing, impossibly observant, terminally offended.
 Grouches get to rage and define, define and collect, collect and obsess.
 Kanye says this kind of thing gives him a Tylenol.
 Noted, but to me it feels like something less emotional, more like a Stupendous Waste of Limited Minutes on Earth.
 Outrage brought to you by That Tailgating Jerk is great fun to indulge.
 It’s just so boring.
 And it's boring to hear about.
 A last resort in the list of things I want to be feeling at any given moment.

 What’s more interesting to me is good behavior.